Skip to footer content

 Code Explanation

-2. Prepare the text to print to PDF
+2. Prepare Content: Define the text to print to the PDF using HTML elements.

 Output

-Since the License key is not initialized, you can see the watermark, this will be removed for a valid license key.
+Since the license key is not initialized, you may see a watermark; this will be removed with a valid license key.

 Python Find in Lists (How It Works For Developers): Figure 7 - PDF Output